 Image credits: Tromsø Adventure, Iceland Pro Travel, Radek Okienczuk

-Midnight Sun – The basics
+Midnight Sun - The Never-Ending Day

 Where can I see the Midnight Sun?

 You do not, however, have to restrict yourself to these few short weeks to enjoy the experience of 24-hour daylight.
 Whilst the sun may dip beneath the horizon outside of these periods, this does not mean that you experience darkness.
-In the examples detailed above (excluding Iceland), you enjoy 24-hour daylight between (approximately) the first weeks of May through to the end of July/beginning of August.Read more
+In pretty much all of the destinations mentioned above excluding Iceland, you can enjoy 24-hour daylight between (approximately) the first weeks of May through to the end of July/beginning of August.Read more